BlvckKryptonite/SpendSmart/README.md

 ![Lighthouse report](assets/images/lighthouse-report)

-### Bugs
+## Bugs
 While I did not experience any major functional bugs, I identified a critical logic bug in the late development process.

+### Logic Bug: Incorrect Wellness Score Calculation

+- **Issue:**
-The wellness score was function only considered the most recent expense, not the total of all expenses.
-Therefore, it did not function as intended as the "Get Insight" button often provided misleading messages.
+  The wellness score calculation only considered the most recent expense, not the total of all expenses.

-For example, even if total expenses surpurssed total income but a user put in a new small expense relative to total income they would get a message congratulating them for their great wellness score despite having zero savings.
-This is because the function only considered the most recent expense and not the total expenses.
+- **Impact:**
+  This led to inaccurate financial insights.
+For example, a user whose total expenses had already surpassed their income could still receive a congratulatory message based on a small new expense — misleading them about their actual financial status.

+- **Fix:**
-I fixed this by updating the wellness score function to sum up all expenses.
-The subsequent value was what was then used to update the global score (ie "latestScore").
+  The `calculateWellnessScore()` function was updated to sum all expenses rather than referencing the latest one.
+This total was then used to update the `latestScore` value, which drives both the score display and the insight messages.

-All this can be seen in the commit history.
+- **Verification:**
+  Fix verified through manual testing and visible in the [GitHub commit history](https://github.com/BlvckKryptonite/SpendSmart/commits/master).

 ### Code Validation
 - JavaScript validated with [JSHint](https://jshint.com/) — no major issues: